Semiconductor Companies in Arizona

-The state of Arizona has been home to many semiconductor & electronics manufacturing Companies since the 1950's, including the South West's Pioneer Semiconductor Company - Motorola.
+The state of Arizona has been home to many semiconductor & electronics manufacturing Companies over the years, starting in the mid 1950's by the Southwest's pioneer semiconductor company - Motorola.

 Motorola's research and development lab in Phoenix introduced the world's first commercial high-power germanium-based transistor in 1955.
 The lab would expand over time to become Motorola's semiconductor division and by 1960 they would have three manufacturing sites in the Phoenix area.

-Taiwan Semiconductor broke ground on it's new 5nm semiconductor foundry Fab in North Phoenix in June 2021.
-Wafer production is expected to start by 2024.
 This Fab will become TSMC's second Fab to be located in the United States.
-Potential customers of TSMC's 5nm chips manufactured at this site could be Nvidia, Qualcomm, Apple, and others.
+Potential customers of TSMC's 5nm chips manufactured at this site could be Nvidia, Qualcomm, Apple, Broadcom, Xilinx, and others.

-The Phoenix Arizona metro area (Cities of Tempe, Mesa & Chandler) has also become a popular testing and research ground for numerous self-driving autonomous cars starting in 2015, including Uber, MobilEye, Intel, NURO, Apple, and google startup Waymo.
+The Phoenix Arizona metro area (Cities of Tempe, Mesa & Chandler) has also become a popular testing ground around it's public streets for research and data collection of numerous self-driving autonomous cars starting in 2015, including Uber, Mobileye, Intel, NURO, Apple, and google startup Waymo.

 The Phoenix Arizona area avoids the headaches of increment weather (snow, fog) during testing, and has one of the least restrictive autonomous car regulation laws in the U.S thanks to the Arizona State government passing an Executive order in 2015 that requires the state to “undertake any necessary steps to support the testing and operation of self-driving cars.”